+How does AWS Outposts' pricing and performance compare to Oracle?
 Customers want an on-premises cloud solution that saves them money and accelerates their workloads.
 They also want to pay the same price to run these workloads anywhere.
-Take a look at how Oracle Dedicated Region Cloud@Customer meets customer requirements better than AWS Outposts, when it comes to performance and pricing.
+Take a look at how Oracle Dedicated Region Cloud@Customer meets customer requirements better than AWS Outposts.
+Pricing and performance comparisons show a distinct Oracle advantage.

 Customers running Oracle database workloads on Dedicated Region Cloud@Customer gain massive performance over AWS Outposts: up to 98X lower latency, 12X higher read IOPS, and 10X higher throughput.
 AWS Outposts has never published performance SLAs, which potentially limits its ability to run critical, enterprise applications on-premises.